 - Post-traumatic stress disorder

-"Although symptoms might increase, at the same time, people are resilient, even during a crisis, and there are ways to take steps to protect yourself and manage your symptoms," says Noll, who is also chair of the Recovery Council of the American Psychiatric Nurses Association.
+"There are ways to take steps to protect yourself and manage your symptoms," adds Noll, who is also chair of the Recovery Council of the American Psychiatric Nurses Association.

 Take Breaks From the News

 While staying abreast of the news is important, sometimes you need a mental break from it, especially when you starts to affect your mood.

 Find time to take breaks from watching, reading or listening to the news.
 During those breaks, engage in activities that bring you joy, like listening to music, watching a good film, exercising or gardening.
 Many people have started new activities such as more outdoor eating and regular Zoom meetings as a way of adapting to social distancing and "new normals."
 Is it time to restart that hobby you used to love?
 What are some things you didn't have time for before?
 Can you do them now?

 Start (or Get Back on) the Road to Sobriety